 2. Autonomous agents can compete in volume on bug-bounty platforms

-XBow's Q2 2025 push to the top of the HackerOne US leaderboard is the clearest single proof point.
-Approximately 1,060 vulnerability submissions in 90 days, 130 resolved, 303 triaged, with the 90-day severity mix recorded at 54 critical, 242 high, and 524 medium (XBow; TechRepublic; CSO Online).
+The clearest single proof point came in Q2 2025, when an autonomous AI bug-bounty agent reached the top of the HackerOne US leaderboard inside 90 days.
+The agent submitted approximately 1,060 vulnerability submissions in that window, with 130 resolved and 303 triaged at the time of the announcement, and a 90-day severity mix of 54 critical, 242 high, and 524 medium (TechRepublic, July 2025; CSO Online).
 HackerOne has since adjusted its leaderboard to split out individual researchers from corporate / autonomous-agent participants, but the milestone itself stands.
 An autonomous agent did not just compete on volume; it placed first in the United States.

 Figure 2: Researcher data from HackerOne's 9th Annual Hacker-Powered Security Report (October 2025) and Bugcrowd's Inside the Mind of a Hacker 2026.
 The top three bars show AI is the new baseline.
 The bottom two show where pure-AI agents still miss.
 Source: HackerOne 9th HPSR; Bugcrowd 2026.